 Most incoming students will have a roommate or roommates, depending upon the room assignment.
 Roommate matches are based on the information provided in a student's housing preference form - part of the new student checklist.
 The preference form provides an opportunity for students to describe their daily habits and lifestyle.
-Incoming students have an opportunity to apply for necessary accessibility accommodations through the Office of Student Disability Services.
+Incoming students have an opportunity to apply for necessary accessibility accommodations as well.

-Incoming students are notified of their room assignment and roommates by early August.
+Incoming students are notified of their room assignment and roommates in early August.
 Students are encouraged to communicate with their roommates to get to know them before arriving on campus.